-In the event of severe weather or emergencies there is a very strong possibility that the daytime Adult Education office and the night school office will be closed.
-It is recommended that you listen to one of the following radio stations before attempting to call either of the two offices.
+In the event of severe weather or emergencies there is a very strong possibility that the daytime Adult Education office and the night school office will follow the Christina School District Closings.
+It is recommended that you listen to one of the following radio stations before attempting to call either of the two offices or look on the District or Adult Education Websites to find updates.